sverrirs/jekyll-paginate-v2/README.md

   # The default category to use, just leave this as 'posts' to get a backwards-compatible behavior (all posts)
   category: 'posts'

-  # Optional, the default tag to use, omit to disabled
+  # Optional, the default tag to use, omit to disable
   tag: 'cool'

   # Optional, the default locale to use, omit to disable (depends on a field 'locale' to be specified in the posts,